MisterHW/BSICS-SVR/doc/readme_project_creation.md

 The startup assembly implements stack pointer and memory initialization, followed by calls to *SystemInit* and ultimately *main()*.

-While .bss and .nc\_bss are contiguous and one could zero-fill all memory between \_sbss and \_ebss_nc, it's a worthwhile investment to not make this assumption to avoid running into obscure problems later on.
+While .bss and .nc\_bss are contiguous (STM32F7 and STM32H7, but check memory organization) and one could zero-fill all memory between \_sbss and \_ebss_nc, it's a worthwhile investment to not make this assumption to avoid running into obscure problems later on.

 	ldr  r2, =_sbss
 	b  LoopFillZerobss